Damon Knight was an American author, editor and professional critic of Speculative Fiction

 - Large and in Charge: The short story "The Handler" is centered around a subversion of this trope; the Big Man at a party is just a puppet controlled by the despised pathetic little man crammed inside his chest.

 - Life of the Party: The short story "The Handler" is about an enormous charismatic man who is the Life Of A Party, but is also a puppet controlled by the despised pathetic little man crammed inside his chest.
+When the little man leaves his puppet to take a break, everyone moves away from him and makes nasty comments about him; when, sadly, he returns to the puppet, he becomes the Life of the Party once again.

 - Matter Replicator: The discovery of which effectively destroys human civilization in A For Anything.